keynotep/lc4500_pem/README.txt

 *
 * To install the PEM software, please run ./pem_install.sh *
-* A default hostname (network id) will be applied, lc4500-pem, if you don't provide one when prompted.
+* A hostname (network id) will be applied during the install.
+* If you don't provide one when prompted, lc4500-pem will be used.
-* This may cause some network conflicts if you have multiple board with the same name.
+* This may cause some network conflicts if you have multiple board
+* with the same name.
 *
 * *****************************************************************/